Introduction

 Be Strategic with Jokers

 Jokers can be a game-changer in Pool Rummy.
 Utilize them wisely to complete sets and sequences quickly.
-However, try to avoid using jokers in pure sequences unless it is absolutely necessary, as they can significantly increase your points.
+However, avoid using jokers in pure sequences unless necessary, as they can significantly increase your points.

 Observe Opponents’ Moves

 Watch your opponents’ gameplay closely.
 Try to identify their strategies and patterns.
-This information can help you adjust your own strategy accordingly and stay ahead in the game.
+This information can help you adjust your strategy accordingly and stay ahead.

 Discard High-Value Cards Early